facebook/react-devtools/plugins/bananaslug/README.md

 ## About

-React Tracer (codename: bananaslug) is the plugin for the extension ExtensionReact Developer Tools that helps you to observe React components updates.
+Bananaslug (codename) is the plugin for the extension React Developer Tools that helps you to observe React components updates.

 ## Quick Dev Guide for Developer
 * Switch the working directory to `plugins/bananaslug` from where you downloaded the repository.